 Supplemental strength training:

 ●Many runners have disproportionately strong hamstrings.
-Cross training with a road or stationary bicycle or other equipment that develops quadriceps strength helps to balance the hamstring dominance of runners.
+Cross training with a road or stationary bicycle or other equipment that develops quadriceps strength, or following a properly designed, supplemental weightlifting program, helps to balance the hamstring dominance of runners.

 ●Many runners have weak hip flexors and hip abductors.
 Performing supplemental strength exercises for these muscles may reduce the risk of injury.